List of Frankish kings: Merovingian dynasty

+Early Kings of the Franks (509–613)

-Clovis I united all the Frankish petty kingdoms as well as most of Roman Gaul under his rule, conquering the Domain of Soissons of the Roman general Syagrius as well as the Visigothic Kingdom of Toulouse.
+Clovis I united all the Frankish petty kingdoms as well as most of Roman Gaul under his rule, conquering the Domain of Soissons of the Roman general Syagrius as well as the Visigothic Kingdom of Toulouse (Aquitaine).
 He took his seat at Paris, which along with Soissons, Reims, Metz, and Orléans became the chief residences.
-Upon his death, the kingdom was split among his four sons.
+Upon his death, his four sons – and later his grandsons – split the kingdom among them.
+Every son received a part of the original Frankish territory and also a part of the newly acquired Aquitaine.